mxlik-ali/911-AI/README.md

 - Developed a custom 911 call dataset for training
 - Integrated emotion detection to provide more empathetic responses

-## Intel Dev Cloud Hackathon Submission

-### Use of Intel Hardware
-We fully utilized the Intel Tiber Developer Cloud for our project development and demonstration:
-- Leveraged IDC Jupyter Notebooks throughout the development process
-- Conducted a live demonstration to the judges directly on the Intel Developer Cloud platform

-### Intel AI Tools/Libraries
-We extensively integrated Intel's AI tools, particularly IPEX, to optimize our project:
-- Utilized Intel® Extension for PyTorch (IPEX) for model optimization
-- Achieved a remarkable reduction in inference time from 2 minutes 53 seconds to less than 10 seconds
-- This represents a 80% decrease in processing time, showcasing the power of Intel's AI tools

 ### Innovation
 Our project breaks new ground in emergency response technology:
 - Developed the first empathetic, AI-powered dispatcher agent